cmcclintock01/my-first-repo/README.md

 # my-first-repo
 This repository is going to be used for my first assignment in Web Apps.

-Name: Corben McClintock Address: 555 W 9th St, Maryville, MO 64068
+Name: Corben McClintock
+Address: 555 W 9th St, Maryville, MO 64068
+Year: Senior